Inferring Pluggable Types with Machine Learning: Experiments and Results

+\paragraph{TDG GCN} TDG GCN achieves precision 0.57 / recall 0.39 but yields ~0\% warning reduction (376 vs 377).
+The inferences placed by this model were not accurate enough to reduce warnings on the projects.
+We hypothesize that the TDG chains are too disconnected to place annotations in a consistent manner.
+We speculate the TDG chains are better suited for use as an additional layer in the NaP-AST rather than an independent encoding.
+However, because the TDG encoding only has one edge type, it cannot benefit from the GTN model, and it is dramatically outperformed by the \napast plus GTN combination.
+This shows that the dataflow hints in our name layer are critical for inferring pluggable types.

-We built our GTN model (\NullGTN) by modifying a fork of the original code~\cite{fastgtn-code}.
+\paragraph{NullGTN} We built our GTN model (\NullGTN) by modifying a fork of the original code~\cite{fastgtn-code}.
 It takes an average of about 16 hours to train the model.
 The largest input source code we evaluated (6,470 non-comment, non-blank lines) took about 5 minutes for inference. \NullGTN achieved an F1 score of .95 on the test set during training.
-On the NullAway Benchmark, \NullGTN discovered 89\% of the human-written type qualifiers---most of them, with a precision of 60\%.
-However, this only eliminated 60\% of the NullAway warnings that a human would need to resolve to adapt these benchmarks to use NullAway---a large amount, but far from all of the warnings.
+On the NullAway Benchmark, \NullGTN discovered 69\% of the human-written type qualifiers---most of them---with a precision of 39\%.
+However, this only eliminated 69\% of the NullAway warnings that a human would need to resolve to adapt these benchmarks to use NullAway---a large amount, but far from all of the warnings.
 One source of \NullGTN's inability to reduce warnings further is imprecision, which leads to extra annotations, which leads to extra warnings.
 Another cause of low warning reduction for \NullGTN is interactions with libraries. \NullGTN has no model of what libraries do, and unlike an LLM it cannot guess based on e.g., the names of library methods.
-Both the jib and caffeine projects (where \NullGTN fails to remove many warnings despite good recall) use libraries extensively: caffeine heavily uses Google Guava, while jib is a modular system with many APIs and plugins, which the model was unaware of.

-Overall, these results are encouraging: \NullGTN makes a good start on bringing these benchmarks into compliance with NullAway, and finds the vast majority (89\%) of the annotations that the developers themselves keep in their codebases.
-Our answer to \textbf{RQ2} is therefore positive: \NullGTN can make significant progress towards annotating a codebase for a typechecker, and many of the annotations that it produces are remarkably similar to those a human developer would write.
+The jib project (where \NullGTN fails to remove many warnings despite good recall) uses libraries extensively.
+It is a modular system with many APIs and plugins, which the model was unaware of.
+Overall, these results are encouraging: \NullGTN makes a good start on bringing these benchmarks into compliance with NullAway, and finds a majority (69\%) of the annotations that the developers themselves keep in their codebases.

-\subsection{RQ3: How much \emph{data} do we need to make that model effective at inferring qualifiers in practice?}
+\paragraph{GPT-4} To evaluate GPT-4’s suitability for pluggable type inference, we tested its performance on the same dataset used for our NaP-AST-based models.
+GPT-4 demonstrated moderate precision (76\%) and recall (25\%) compared to the graph-based models, indicating that while it can correctly annotate some types, it struggles to identify the majority of annotation sites.
+Despite slightly higher recall than CodeQwen, GPT-4’s more aggressive edits occasionally introduce warnings (e.g., picasso 0 to 3), which explains its lower net reduction.